SuperZooper3/Game-of-Hex/README.md

    1. For this we will need to figure out a coordinates system. **TODO** Coordinate system functions:
          - Board(x: int, y: int) generates the board with x amount of lines and y columns and returns the Board class
+         - Board.genWithAlive(*aliveCells: list, x: int, y:int) classmethod that generates a board with the given cell coordinates alive, example: Board.genWithAlive([1, 1], [2, 2], [1, 2], x=5, y=5)
-         - Board.state(x: int, y: int) returns the state of a given cell, True if alive and False is dead
+         - Board.state(x: int, y: int) -> bool: returns the state of a given cell, True if alive and False is dead
-         - Board.alive(x: int, y: int) returns the amount of alive cells around the requested cell(excluding itself), value is int between 0 and 6
+         - Board.alive(x: int, y: int) -> int: returns the amount of alive cells around the requested cell(excluding itself), value is between 0 and 6
-         - Board.around(x: int, y: int) returns a list of the cells around the given cell(excluding itself), order is up, up-right, down-right, down, down-left, up-left
+         - Board.around(x: int, y: int) -> list\[bool\]: returns a list of the cells around the given cell(excluding itself), order is up, up-right, down-right, down, down-left, up-left
-         - Board.write(x: int, y: int, state: bool) sets the state of a given cell to alive or dead, state accepts True for alive and False for dead
+         - Board.write(x: int, y: int, state: bool) -> bool: sets the state of a given cell to alive or dead, state accepts True for alive and False for dead and returns the new value of the cell
    2. Based on the coordinates system, make functions to:
       - Generate the board. **TODO**
       - Read and write **TODO**